Ettwiller/RIMS-seq/README.md

 # Notes before starting
 The pipeline requires the following programs to be installed on your system:\
-Note: if you have a reference genome and perform you own mapping SPAdes and BWA are not necessary (see option 2).
+Note: if you have a reference genome and perform you own mapping, SPAdes and BWA are not necessary (see option 2).

 - SPAdes (https://github.com/ablab/spades) (Optional)
 - BWA (https://github.com/lh3/bwa) (Optional)